The indebted promoter Evergrande collapses for its return to the stock market

 In addition to real estate, the group, sure of its financial strength, had invested in tourism, digital, insurance, health or even electric cars, which partly explains its abysmal debt.

-However, Evergrande’s poor health is only one of the symptoms of a Chinese real estate sector which is in general seizure.
+The poor health of Evergrande, however, is only one of the symptoms of a Chinese real estate sector which is generally seized up.

 New housing prices are thus down for the first time in six years, in a context of mistrust of buyers faced with the risk of bankruptcy of several developers.